Louis XIV: Accession

-Sensing imminent death, Louis XIII decided to put his affairs in order in the spring of 1643, when Louis XIV was four years old.
-In defiance of custom, which would have made Queen Anne the sole regent of France, the king decreed that a regency council would rule on his son's behalf.
-His lack of faith in Queen Anne's political abilities was his primary rationale.
-He did, however, make the concession of appointing her head of the council.
+Sensing imminent death in the spring of 1643, King Louis XIII decided to put his affairs in order for his four-year-old son Louis XIV.
+Not trusting the judgement of his Spanish wife Queen Anne, who would normally have become the sole regent of France, the king decreed that a regency council would rule on his son's behalf, with Anne at its head.

-Louis XIII died on 14 May 1643, and on 18 May, Queen Anne had her husband's will annulled by the Parlement de Paris (a judicial body comprising mostly nobles and high clergymen).
-This action abolished the regency council and made Anne the sole Regent of France.
-Anne exiled some of her husband's ministers (Chavigny, Bouthilier), and she nominated Brienne as her minister of foreign affairs.
+Louis XIII died on 14 May 1643.
+On 18 May Queen Anne had her husband's will annulled by the Parlement de Paris, a judicial body of nobles and high-ranking clergy, and she became sole regent.
+She exiled her husband's ministers Chavigny and Bouthilier and appointed the Count of Brienne as her minister of foreign affairs.
+Anne kept the direction of religious policy strongly in hand until her son's majority in 1661.